 This graph shows a rolling 12 month trend line of the number of homes sold in the Harrisonburg and Rockingham County area, as well as the median price of the homes that sold during these time frames.
 Each data point shows one year's worth of home sales, which eliminates the volatility of evaluating sales figures on a monthly basis.
-Over the past three years we have seen relatively consistent increases in the annual pace of home sales, which has now risen to more than 1,300 sales/year -- and the median sales price has finally started to increase from the \$185K range over the past year to a new level of around \$192,000 - \$195,000.
+Over the past three years we have seen relatively consistent increases in the annual pace of home sales, which (until August 2017) had risen to more than 1,300 sales/year -- and the median sales price has been steadily increasing for over a year from the \$185K range to now be right around \$195,000.